Laramidia: Fauna

 From the Turonian age of the Late Cretaceous to the very beginning of the Paleocene, Laramidia was separated from Appalachia to the east.
 As a result, the fauna evolved differently on each land mass over that time.
 Geological conditions were generally favorable for the preservation of fossils in Laramidia, making the western United States one of the most productive fossil regions in the world.
 Less is known about Appalachian biodiversity in the Cretaceous as few fossiliferous deposits exist in the region today and half of the fossil beds in Appalachia were destroyed during the Pleistocene ice age.
 However, fossil beds which haven't been discovered yet could exist in areas of the former Appalachian continent.

-In western North America during the Cretaceous the dominant theropods were the tyrannosaurs, huge predatory dinosaurs with proportionately massive heads built for ripping flesh from their prey.
-In Laramidia there were the theropods of Tyrannosaurinae such as Tyrannosaurus rex, Nanuqsaurus hoglundi, Daspletosaurus, Teratophoneus, and theropods of Albertosaurinae such as Albertosaurus and Gorgosaurus, all being included under the same family of Tyrannosauridae and not all contemporary.
-The bodies of tyrannosaurs exhibited huge heads and legs, in contrast to proportionally tiny arms.
-The teeth exhibited in this family are rather comparable to railroad spikes and would have helped inflict major damage on prey.
+In western North America, during the Cretaceous, the dominant theropods were the tyrannosaurs, huge predatory dinosaurs with proportionately large heads built for tearing flesh from their prey.
+In Laramidia, there were the theropods of Tyrannosaurinae such as Tyrannosaurus rex, Nanuqsaurus hoglundi, Daspletosaurus, Teratophoneus, and theropods of Albertosaurinae such as Albertosaurus and Gorgosaurus, all being included under the same family of Tyrannosauridae, although not all are contemporary.

 Another common group of North American dinosaurs were the hadrosaurs, the so-called "duck-billed" dinosaurs.
 The fossil record shows a staggering variety of hadrosaur forms in Laramidia.

 Other differences in genera appear between the island land masses.
 Sauropods roamed Laramidia during the Cretaceous after apparently dying out in Appalachia.
 Nodosaurs, though, appear to have been more plentiful in Appalachia.
 Nodosaurs were large, herbivorous armored dinosaurs which lacked the giant club tail of their western relatives.
 They were scarce in Laramidia by the late Cretaceous, existing only in specialized forms like Edmontonia and Panoplosaurus while nodosaurs were thriving in Appalachia.